Philanthropic Leadership Platform: China-Europe

 Who is eligible?

-This programme is open to those working for an EFC member organisation.
-We would encourage anyone who holds a managerial position to apply.
+This programme is open to those working for an EFC member organisation and have been working in the philanthropic sector for a minimum of 5 years to apply.
 Applicants should be fully committed to actively participating and engaging in the programme and respecting the confidentiality of other participants.
 The applicant’s organisation should fully support the applicant’s total participation for the duration of the programme.
 As the programme is conducted in English, the ability to work in English is essential.

 When and where?